 Cataract Surgery Explained

-In summary, cataract surgery involves replacing the cloudy natural lens with a clear, plastic lens.
+In summary, cataract surgery involves replacing the cloudy natural lens with a clear, artificial lens.
 Cataract surgery is performed as day surgery.
 Light sedation and topical anaesthesia are usually all that is required.
 As part of cataract surgery your astigmatism, long sightedness or shortsightedness can be corrected, reducing your need for glasses.

 When it comes to diagnosis and treatment of cataracts, the earlier the better.
 Book a consultation with our eye specialists today on (07) 3217 7399.